jasjeev013/OneLife/README.md

-# OneLife: Your HealthCare Management
+# OneLife: The God's Own

 ## Table of Contents